Kirklin Township, Clinton County, Indiana

 Kirklin Township is one of fourteen townships in Clinton County, Indiana.
-As of the 2010 census, its population was 1,380 and it contained 556 housing units.
+As of the 2020 census, its population was 1,219 (down from 1,380 at 2010) and it contained 544 housing units.

 History

 The township was organized in 1837 from a piece of Jackson Township and named for Nathan Kirk, a local pioneer and the first settler in the eastern half of the county.
 Arriving in 1826, Kirk erected a log cabin in section 34 on the eastern side of what was known as Twelve Mile Prairie and remained the only white resident of the area that would become Kirklin Township until 1829, when Thaddeus Panburn and Daniel Hunter came and entered his employ.

 Sugar Creek Township was set off from a piece of Kirklin Township in 1841.
 The Monon Railroad, arriving in 1883, was the first rail line to pass through the township and led to the founding of the town of Cyclone.

 Geography

 According to the 2010 census, the township has a total area of 35.06 sqmi, all land.